hemanth-sunkireddy/hadoop-hive-warehouse/README.md

 # Hadoop Hive

+A Hadoop-Hive data warehouse pipeline for storing and querying multiple types of data, including structured data (Excel/CSV) and unstructured files (videos/images), using SQL and Python.

 ## Data Preprocessing

 * Change the sheet names to all lowercase and without spaces in the sheet names for storing in correct databases.